Catalysing Economic Growth Through Powershoring

 Sri Lanka Growth Diagnostic

-Throughout 2016, CID conducted a growth diagnostic analysis for Sri Lanka in collaboration with the Government of Sri Lanka, led by the Prime Minister’s Policy Development Office (PDO), and the Millennium Challenge Corporation (MCC).
+Throughout 2016, the Growth Lab at Harvard’s Center for International Development conducted a growth diagnostic analysis for Sri Lanka in collaboration with the Government of Sri Lanka, led by the Prime Minister’s Policy Development Office (PDO), and the Millennium Challenge Corporation (MCC).
 This presentation report aggregates collaborative quantitative and qualitative analysis undertaken by the research team.
 This analysis was originally provided to the Government of Sri Lanka in April 2017 in order to make available a record of the detailed technical work and CID’s interpretations of the evidence.
-A written executive summary is provided here as a complement to the detailed presentation report.
+A written executive summary is provided as a complement to the detailed presentation report.
 Both the report and the executive summary are structured as follows.
 First, the analysis identifies Sri Lanka’s growth problem.
 It then presents evidence from diagnostic tests to identify what constraints are most responsible for this problem.
 Finally, it provides a summary of what constraints CID interprets as most binding and suggests a “growth syndrome” that underlies the set of binding constraints.

 In brief, this growth diagnostic analysis shows that economic growth in Sri Lanka is constrained by the weak growth of exports, particularly from new sectors.
 Compared to other countries in the region, Sri Lanka has seen virtually no diversification of exports over the last 25 years, especially in manufactured goods linked through FDI-driven, global value chains.
 We found several key causes behind this lack of diversified exports and FDI: Sri Lanka’s ineffective land-use governance, underdeveloped industrial and transportation infrastructure, and a very high level of policy uncertainty, particularly in tax and trade policy.
 We believe that these issues trace back to an underlying problem of severe fragmentation in governance, with a critical lack of coordination between ministries and agencies with overlapping responsibilities and decision-making authority.